This post may contain affiliate links. Please read our disclosure policy.

 - Simple and cooked in one pan: An easy-to-make pasta dish made with pantry staples and it is all cooked in one pan.
 No need to worry about sides.

-Ingredients you will need and substitutes
+Ingredients you will need

-how to make this easy lemon chicken pasta recipe
+How to make lemon chicken pasta

 Heat 1 tablespoon of oil in a large skillet over medium-high heat.
 I use a large one to finish up the pasta in it.